bilaltas/CodeKit-Free/readme.txt

 1. Custom SASS or CSS editors (Including separate mobile devices and retina display devices SASS/CSS editors)
 2. Custom JavaScript editors (Head and footer)
 3. Emmet (Code abbreviations on CSS)
+4. AutoPrefixer
-4. Full Screen Mode
+5. Full Screen Mode
-5. Plays a sound when saved
+6. Plays a sound when saved
-6. Permission settings
+7. Permission settings
-7. Admin notes section
+8. Admin notes section
-8. Dark and light themes
+9. Dark and light themes

 == Installation ==
 1. Login to your website and go to the Plugins section of your admin panel.